veera9784/python_end_to_end/Lists/read.md

 Remember the indexing begins from 0 in Python.

 The first element is assigned an index 0, the second element is assigned an index of 1 and so on and so forth.

+List Slicing
+We can use a : to perform slicing which grabs everything up to a designated point.

+The starting index is specified on the left of the : and the ending index is specified on the right of the :.

+Remember the element located at the right index is not included.